matoruru/omoshiro-tools/README.md

 # omoshiro-tools
-omoshiro means interesting, in short this is interesting tools
+omoshiro is japanese word, means interesting, in short this is interesting tools